Edward G. Robinson: Political activism

-After the war ended, Robinson publicly spoke out in support of democratic rights for all Americans, especially in demanding equality for Blacks in the workplace.
+After the war ended, Robinson publicly spoke out in support of democratic rights for all Americans, especially in demanding equality for Black workers in the workplace.
 He endorsed the Fair Employment Practices Commission's call to end workplace discrimination.
 Black leaders praised him as "one of the great friends of the Negro and a great advocator of Democracy".
-Robinson also campaigned for the civil rights of African Americans, helping many people to overcome segregation and discrimination.
+Robinson also campaigned for the civil rights of African Americans, helping many to overcome segregation and discrimination.

 During the years when Robinson spoke out against fascism and Nazism, he was not a supporter of Communism, but he did not criticize the Soviet Union, which he saw as an ally against Hitler.
-However, the film historian Steven J. Ross observes "activists who attacked Hitler without simultaneously attacking Stalin were vilified by conservative critics as either Communists, Communist dupes, or, at best, as naive liberal dupes."
-In addition, Robinson learned that 11 out of the more than 850 charities and groups which he had helped over the previous decade were listed as Communist front organizations by the FBI.
-As a result, he was called to testify in front of the House Un-American Activities Committee (HUAC) in 1950 and 1952 and he was also threatened with blacklisting.
+However, according to the film historian Steven J. Ross "activists who attacked Hitler without simultaneously attacking Stalin were vilified by conservative critics as either Communists, Communist dupes, or, at best, as naïve liberal dupes."
+In addition, Robinson learned that 11 out of the more than 850 charities and groups that he had helped over the previous decade were listed as Communist front organizations by the FBI.
+As a result, he was called to testify in front of the House Un-American Activities Committee (HUAC) in 1950 and 1952, and he was also threatened with blacklisting.

-As it appears in the full House Un-American Activities Committee transcript for April 30, 1952, Robinson "named names" of Communist sympathizers (Albert Maltz, Dalton Trumbo, John Howard Lawson, Frank Tuttle, and Sidney Buchman) and repudiated some of the organizations which he had belonged to in the 1930s and 1940s.
-He came to realize, "I was duped and used."
-His own name was cleared, but in the aftermath, his career noticeably suffered, because he was offered smaller roles and they were offered to him less frequently.
+As shown in the full House Un-American Activities Committee transcript for April 30, 1952, Robinson repudiated some of the organizations that he had belonged to in the 1930s and 1940s. and stated that he felt he had been duped or made use of unawares "by the sinister forces who were members, and probably in important positions in these [front] organizations."
+When asked whom he personally knew who might have "duped" him, he replied, "Well, you had Albert Maltz, and you have Dalton Trumbo, and you have ...
+John Howard Lawson.
+I knew Frank Tuttle.
+I didn't know [Edward] Dmytryk at all.
+There are the Buchmans, that I know, Sidney Buchman and all that sort of thing.
+It never entered my mind that any of these people were Communists."
+Despite accusing these persons of being duplicitous towards him about their political aims, Robinson never directly accused anyone of being a Communist.
+His own name was cleared, but in the aftermath, his career noticeably suffered; he was offered smaller roles infrequently.
 In October 1952, he wrote an article titled "How the Reds made a Sucker Out of Me", and it was published in the American Legion Magazine.
 The chair of the committee, Francis E. Walter, told Robinson at the end of his testimonies that the Committee "never had any evidence presented to indicate that you were anything more than a very choice sucker."